maybethemuhammadibrahim/Vault_Main/003-COAL/Notes/Advanced_Procedures.md

           * **Read Error:** The Proc reads 4 bytes, consuming your `WORD` + 2 bytes of the *next* item on the stack (garbage or next param).
           * **Return Error:** The Proc executes `RET 4`.
 The stack only had 2 bytes pushed. `ESP` returns 2 bytes higher than it started.
 The stack is now broken, and the Caller will crash.

+11. **Why ENTER Should Never Be Mixed With PROC**

+Both build stack frames.
+If you write:

+MyProc PROC arg1:DWORD
+    ENTER 4,0       ; disaster

+You get:
+MASM-generated push ebp
+ENTER-generated push ebp
+Parameter offsets shifted by 4 bytes
+→ arguments now read as garbage

+Using ENTER inside a PROC = double prologue = corrupted stack.

+Use PROC + LOCAL.
+Ignore ENTER.

 #### Summary Comparison Table

 | Feature | Raw Assembly | High-Level MASM |